nreppb/Emerson-Agile-Software-Development-Technical-Assessment/README.md

 Features
 ----------

 I was given the task to create a web application where a user can search by city name, zip code, or geo location.
-I chose to have the user search by city name, so the user is able to search by city name and/or the country code with a comma and a space after the city name.
+I chose to have the user search by city name, so the user is able to search by city name or city name and the country code with a comma and a space after the city name.
 For search examples, please see below:

 Olivette